davidfurey/stream-control/README.md

 Stream control
 ==============

+Application to automate Youtube live streams.
+It will create and update Youtube live broadcasts based on data in Google Sheets, and can also control OBS, GATO and Youtube based on a schedule or external events.

-Automatically start streaming based on events.
-Also allow manual control of starting/stopping Youtube events without giving full control of Youtube console
+Additionally, provides manual controls to start/stop Youtube events without giving full control of Youtube console to your team.

 Packaging
 ---------